Ashent9/ashentgpt/README.md

 ## Setting Up Locally

-To set up ChatHN locally, you'll need to clone the repository and set up the following environment variables:
+To set up Gifted ChatGPT locally, you'll need to clone the repository and set up the following environment variables:

 - `OPENAI_API_KEY` – your OpenAI API key (you can get one [here](https://platform.openai.com/account/api-keys))